sashisoni01/DATA_3402/README.md

 #### Preprocessing / Clean up

-* Filtered out unneccessary features, and created new features that gives better results
+* Filtered out unneccessary features, and created new features that gives better results.
+* Features Used: Year, Miles, Brand, Model, Exterior, Interior, Num of Accident, Num of Owner, and Price.
 * Only color columns contains some unknown values.
 * The categorical features were encoded using OneHotEncoder() and Label Encoding.